 This tour is intended to study Ayurveda “Science of Life” which is the alternative health system of India based on ancient and native art of living and principles of yoga.
 Although India is known for its alternative health system, it is also known to be the capital of Spirituality and Religious tolerance of the world.
 Two of the world’s 12 Biodiversity hotspots are located in India.
 With diverse habitats, from the mighty Himalayas to the Deserts of Rajasthan, from the holy Ganga & Brahmaputra in the North to the tropical rainforests of the South, this area supports a wide variety of wildlife.
 Some of them are the Asiatic Lions, Elephants, Rhinoceros, Tigers, Leopards the Himalayan bears, wild dogs to the Hyenas.
 The tropical forests harbor huge Ficus trees like the Banyans, the Sal, Teak, and Rose Wood, the bamboo, and the cane, while the coral reefs in the southern seas are sanctuaries of marine wildlife.

-This course is primarily designed to introduce natural way of health system that is practiced in India to students as a Complimentary health care system.
-Students will compile the information on Ayurveda topics like classification of body types (vata; pitta; kapha), lifestyle habits for healthy living (dinachari), healthy diets (vegetarian) that enhance longevity with their physiological implications to the human body.
-Students will visit a medical college, the Taj Mahal, tropical rainforest, and much more
+This course is primarily designed to introduce a natural way of the health system that is practiced in India to students as a Complimentary health care system.
+Students will compile the information on Ayurveda topics like the classification of body types (Vata; pitta; Kapha), lifestyle habits for healthy living (dinachari), healthy diets (vegetarian) that enhance longevity with their physiological implications to the human body.
+Students will visit a medical college, the Taj Mahal, the tropical rainforest, and much more.

 Course: Bio 4600 Introduction to Ayurveda: The Integrated Health Care System of India